hadysata/serverpod_swagger/documentation.md

-# Serverpod Swagger UI Documentation
+# Serverpod Swagger Documentation

 ## Command-Line Reference

-The Serverpod Swagger UI generator supports various command-line arguments to customize your OpenAPI specification.
+The Serverpod Swagger generator supports various command-line arguments to customize your OpenAPI specification.
 Here's a complete reference of all available options:

 | Argument | Description | Example |
 |----------|-------------|--------|